-Last year there were 52 deaths from hunting accidents and more than 600 injured.
-In Spain you can hunt from the age of 14.
+Last year there were 52 deaths from hunting accidents and more than 600 people injured.
+In Spain, you can hunt from the age of 14.

 Even during the pandemic of COVI19, and while many other businesses are closed, hunters have been exempted from quarantine and can travel between communities to hunt.
 Hunting is considered an essential activity

 HUNTING WITHOUT THE CONTROL OF A STATE FRAMEWORK

 There is a different Hunting Law in each Autonomous Community, which means 17 DIFFERENT HUNTING LAWS, and different animal welfare regulations.
 These communities do not share information, have different databases, and as you can imagine everything is a mess, and it is quite hard to understand the magnitude of the problem.